orozco368/Quadratic-voting-smart-contract/README.md

 ## Features

-- Only the ballot owner can add addresses to the ballot but can not add itself
+- Only the ballot owner can add addresses to the ballot but can not add itself.
-- Only the ballot owner can create proposals (voting options)
+- Only the ballot owner can create proposals (voting options).
 - Only the ballot owner can start and end the vote.
-- The voters can only cast votes
+- The voters can only cast votes.
-- There must be at least one voter and one created proposal in order for the ballot owner to start the vote
+- There must be at least one voter and one created proposal in order for the ballot owner to start the vote.
-- The ballot owner can not end the vote until the duration threshold has passed (in minutes)
+- The ballot owner can not end the vote until the duration threshold has passed (in minutes).
+- The voters have a score to vote for different proposals.
+The voters can only vote if they have a score greater than 0.
+After casting a vote, it can not be updated.

 ## Tools